 For interchange of math expressions between arbitrary math-aware programs, MathML and other higher-level languages are preferred.
-At the present time, conversion between UnicodeMath and other math formats is only implemented in Microsoft apps, although there's nothing proprietary about UnicodeMath.
+Currently, conversion between UnicodeMath and other math formats is only implemented in Microsoft desktop apps, the Windows Calculator applet, and on the web in UnicodeMathML, although there's nothing proprietary about UnicodeMath.

 Section 2 motivates and illustrates UnicodeMath using the fraction, subscripts, and superscripts along with a discussion of how the ASCII space U+0020 is used to build up one construct at a time.
 Section 3 summarizes the usage of the other constructs along with their relative precedences, which are used to simplify the notation.
 Section 4 discusses input methods.
-Section 5 gives ways to recognize mathematical expressions embedded in ordinary text.
+Section 5 gives an algorithm for recognizing mathematical expressions embedded in ordinary text.
 Section 6 explains how Unicode plain text can be helpful in programming languages.
 Section 7 gives conclusions.
 The appendices present a simplified UnicodeMath grammar and a list of operators.